 For example, taking withdrawals from your investment portfolio gives you the flexibility to change the amount you withdraw each month, but does not guarantee income for life.
 On the other hand, income annuities provide guaranteed income for life, but may not offer as much flexibility or income growth potential.

-Tip: Flexibility may also be important when you begin to take required minimum distributions (RMDs) once you reach age 70½.
-If you're planning to spend your RMDs to cover your ongoing retirement expenses, you may want to work with an advisor to determine tax-efficient ways to take those withdrawals, year after year.
+Tip: Flexibility may also be important when you begin to take required minimum distributions (RMDs) once you reach age 73, starting in 2023 (and, in 2033, age 75).
+If you're planning to spend your RMDs to cover your ongoing retirement expenses, you may want to work with a financial professional to determine tax-efficient ways to take those withdrawals, year after year.

 Understanding the tradeoffs as you build your income strategy

 Everyone's situation is unique, so there’s no one income strategy that will work for all investors.
 You'll need to determine the relative importance of growth potential, guarantees, or flexibility to help you pinpoint the strategy that is right for you in retirement.
 Of course, there are tradeoffs.
 For instance, more growth potential can mean settling for less guaranteed income.
 With more guarantees, you get less growth potential and less flexibility.
+If you have an employer stock plan then there are the risks of concentrated positions to compare against the benefits of potential long-term incentives.
 Consider, too, your family's history regarding longevity and whether you plan to leave a legacy to your heirs.

 5 steps to consider